Limych/addon-presence-monitor/presence-monitor/README.md

 This option allows you to change hostname or IP-address of MQTT-server to which add-on connect.
 If you use official Hass.io "Mosquitto broker" add-on or Community Hass.io "MQTT Server & Web client" add-on you don't need to change it.

+**Default value**: _"127.0.0.1"_ (same device)

 #### Option `mqtt`: `port`

 This option allows you to change port of MQTT-server to which add-on connect.
 If you use official Hass.io "Mosquitto broker" add-on or Community Hass.io "MQTT Server & Web client" add-on you don't need to change it.

+**Default value**: _1883_

 #### Option `mqtt`: `username`

-This option allows you to change the username which add-on use to connect to MQTT-server.
+This option allows you to set the username which add-on use to connect to MQTT-server.

 **Note**: _This option is required, but not set by default._

 #### Option `mqtt`: `password`

-This option allows you to change the password which add-on use to connect to MQTT-server.
+This option allows you to set the password which add-on use to connect to MQTT-server.

 **Note**: _This option is required, but not set by default._

 #### Option `mqtt`: `topic_root`

+This option allows you to change the root of MQTT topics branch the Bluetooth Presence Monitor will publish data to.

+**Default value**: _"/presence"_

+**Note**: _If you have already configured presence monitors installed without this addon perhaps you need to change `topic_root` to "/monitor"._

 #### Option `mqtt`: `publisher`

+This option allows you to change publisher identity of this Bluetooth Presence Monitor.
+Only this value allows you to distinguish one monitor instance from another one.

+**Default value**: _""_ (empty)

+**Note**: _If this field is empty (default value), the system will automatically substitute the hostname of the host device.
+This is usually "hassio"._

 #### Option `mqtt`: `certfile`

 #### Option `mqtt`: `version`

 ### Option group `known`

 ---

+The following options are only for the option group: `known`.
+They determine the unique ID's (MAC-addresses) of devices which you want to monitor.

+**MAC-address format:** _"XX:XX:XX:XX:XX:XX" Where each X is a hexadecimal digit (0-9A-F)_

 #### Option `known`: `beacons`

+This option allow you to set list of MAC-addresses of [iBeacons](https://en.wikipedia.org/wiki/IBeacon) and similar devices which use a little different protocol.
+Each device must be described in a separate list item.

+**Items format:** _"{MAC-address} {nickname of device}"_

+**Note**: _Nicknames are required._

 #### Option `known`: `static`

+This option allow you to set list of MAC-addresses of common devices.
+Each device must be described in a separate list item.

+**Items format:** _"{MAC-address} {alias of device}"_

+**Note**: _Aliases are optional.
+If no alias is specified, the Presence Monitor will name the device by its MAC-address._

 ### Option `blacklist`

+This option allow you to set list of MAC-addresses of devices you don't want to monitor.
+Each device must be described in a separate list item.

+**Items format:** _"{MAC-address}"_